 Observational studies and clinical trials have looked at many over-the-counter vitamins and dietary supplements, including vitamins B and E and gingko biloba, to prevent Alzheimer’s disease or cognitive decline.
 The idea is that these dietary add-ons might attack oxidative damage or inflammation, protect nerve cells, or influence other biological processes involved in Alzheimer’s.

 Take DHA (docosahexaenoic acid) for example.
 Studies in mice showed that this omega-3 fatty acid, found in salmon and certain other fish, reduced beta-amyloid plaques, a hallmark of Alzheimer’s.
 However, clinical trials in humans have had mixed results.
-In a study of 485 older adults with age-related cognitive decline, those who took DHA daily for 24 weeks showed improved learning and memory, compared to those who took a placebo.
-Another study of 4,000 older adults—conducted primarily to study eye disease—concluded that taking omega-3 supplements, alone or with other supplements, did not slow cognitive decline.
+In a study of 485 older adults with age-related cognitive decline, those who took a DHA supplement daily for 24 weeks showed improved learning and memory, compared to those who took a placebo.
+Another study of 4,000 older adults — conducted primarily to study eye disease — concluded that taking omega-3 supplements, alone or with other supplements, did not slow cognitive decline.

 At this time, no vitamin or supplement is recommended for preventing Alzheimer’s or cognitive decline.
-Although widely available from drugstores and on the Internet, many of these have not been tested for their effects on thinking.
+Although widely available from drugstores and on the internet, many of these have not been tested for their effects on thinking.
 Their safety and effectiveness are largely unknown, and they may interact with other medications.
-(Note: A deficiency in vitamin B12 or folate may cause memory problems, which are reversible with proper treatment.)
+(Note: A deficiency in vitamin B12 or folate may cause memory problems that are reversible with proper treatment.)

 For more information, visit the National Center for Complementary and Integrative Health and the U.S. Food and Drug Administration.

 Researchers Continue to Seek Answers